 Gijsbert (English: Gilbert) works as Professor of Psychology at the University of Essex.
 He has over 25 years of experience in neuroscientific and psychological research.
 Gijsbert has for many years studied gender differences in educational achievement.
 His research has been covered in international newspapers and the media.

 He is particularly concerned about the relatively poorer school performance and attitudes of boys compared to girls.
 Because of this, Gijsbert was excited to be invited to join Lads Need Dads, which helps teenage boys to succeed in life.

 Chris has worked in the banking sector for over 14 years and works with a portfolio of Accountants, Solicitors and Financial Advisors to assist with the banking needs of their clients.
-Chris runs a book of high value and influential private and commercial customers that he works very closely with.
 Chris also runs a 7 day a week retail bank in Colchester and looks after a team of 15 staff.

-Chris is also a Board Director of the Colchester Town Centre BID (Business Improvement District), a Trustee of The Robin Cancer Trust Charity and has also been named as a Colchester Ambassador.
-Chris lives in Colchester and is engaged to his partner of 12 years and has 2 children, 16 and 6.
+Chris is also a Board Director of the Colchester Town Centre BID (Business Improvement District).
+Chris lives in Colchester with his fiancé and 2 children.

 Chris has been a mentor with Lads Need Dads for over a year and has seen first-hand, the positive impact of our programmes on young men and their families.
 Having grown up without a father himself, Chris is very passionate about our project and will no doubt be a very strong advocate for supporting and developing our plans moving forwards.